jfalcou/eve/doc/manual/functions/arithmetic/sqrt.rst

 Options
 *******

-  - With :ref:`raw_ <feature-decorator>` decorator: if any fast and dirty intrinsic exists it will be returned by the  call
+  - With the :ref:`raw_ <feature-decorator>` decorator: if any fast and dirty intrinsic exists it will be returned by the  call

 Example
 *******